Community Consolidated School District 62 is committed to the overall wellbeing of children.

 Breakfast is the most important meal of the day, but too many hungry kids miss a morning meal.
 Schools that offer breakfast after the start of the instructional day are able to provide more kids with the healthy food they need to learn.

-Legislation mandates that all Illinois schools with a free and reduced lunch eligibility of 70 percent or greater serve breakfast after the start of the school day starting with the 2018-2019 School Year.
-This Breakfast After the Bell (BATB) requirement is intended to increase access to breakfast so that students start the day well-nourished and ready to learn.
+Legislation mandates that all Illinois schools with a free and reduced lunch eligibility of 70 percent or greater serve breakfast after the start of the school day.
+This Breakfast After the Bell (BATB) requirement, started 2018-2019 School Year, is intended to increase access to breakfast so that students start the day well-nourished and ready to learn.

 All students at eligible BATB schools, not just students eligible for free or reduced price meals, have access to a free breakfast after the start of the school day.
 The current eligible Breakfast After the Bell (BATB) Schools include: